GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-2/2018-10-11-chaos-engineering-through-staged-resiliency-stage-2.md

 ### Configuring Multi-AZ RDS

 The PostgreSQL database on Amazon RDS is not resilient -- if the single instance fails, the entire application goes down.
 RDS provides a [Multi-AZ Deployment](https://aws.amazon.com/rds/details/multi-az/) solution, which automatically creates a synchronous database replica on another Availability Zone.
-In the event of a primary failure the secondary performs an automatic failover so there is little to no downtime.
+In the event of a primary failure, the secondary performs an automatic failover so there is little to no downtime.

 Modifying the existing `bookstore-db` RDS instance so it uses a Multi-AZ Deployment is fairly simple.